otaviofbrito/Digital-Image-Processing/README.md

         ```bash
         jupyter notebook
         ```
-    - Open `filtering.ipynb` or `intensity_operations.ipynb` to explore filtering and intensity operations.
+    - Open `filtering.ipynb` or `intensity.ipynb` to explore filtering and intensity operations.